Derek Jeter: Personal life

 Jeter's personal life has been a frequent topic in gossip columns and celebrity magazines since his rookie year in 1996.
-He had a well-publicized relationship with singer-songwriter Mariah Carey from 1997 to 1998.
+Jeter dated singer-songwriter Mariah Carey from 1997 to 1998.
 Carey cowrote the song "The Roof (Back in Time)" about their first kiss.
 Jeter has also dated model Vida Guerra, former Miss Universe Lara Dutta, singer Joy Enriquez, television personality Vanessa Minnillo, and the actresses Jordana Brewster, Jessica Biel, and Minka Kelly.

 Jeter is Catholic, having been raised in the faith, attending Catholic schools as a child and identifying with the faith while playing for the Yankees.

 Jeter and Sports Illustrated Swimsuit Issue cover model Hannah Davis, whom he had been dating since 2012, became engaged in 2015.
 In July 2016, the two married.
 They have three daughters, born in August 2017, January 2019, and December 2021, and a son, born in May 2023.